Lessons learned from the Chauvin case

 Finally, we all need to strive to understand the deep anger and frustration that our Black, indigenous and people of color communities feel after years of oppression and indifference to their needs and cries for justice.
 We need to heed the shouts for our attention and intently listen to the concerns of our fellow Americans who have been beaten down by repression for generations.
 Compassion and empathy can go a long way to bridge our social gaps and inequities.

-If you have other ideas on how to improve law enforcement and/or maintain public order, please let us know.
-Perhaps we can all agree that Minnesota is a different place — and hopefully a wiser place — because of what happened on May 25, 2020. — An editorial from the APG of East Central Minnesota Editorial Board.
+This is an editorial from the APG of East Central Minnesota Editorial Board.
 Reactions are welcome.
 Send to: editorial.board@apgecm.com.

 Post a comment as